maykinmedia/open-product/docs/development/howtos/index.rst

 How to's
 ========

-When you're developing on Open Producten, some things aren't as obvious as they could be.
+When you're developing on Open Product, some things aren't as obvious as they could be.
 The HOW TO section of the documentation should give you some quick insight on a number of topics.